Guide Art And Culture

 Squamish Arts Festival

-This multi-week summer celebration showcases Squamish’s diverse artistic community through workshops, live performances, public art installations, and large-scale festival events.
-The Squamish Arts Festival typically features everything from hands-on creative workshops and artisan markets to live music, cultural performances, and family entertainment.
+This two-week summer celebration showcases Squamish’s diverse artistic community through workshops, live performances, public art experiences, and large-scale festival events.
+Squamish Arts Festival typically features everything from hands-on creative workshops and artisan market to live music, cultural performances, and family entertainment.
 The festival emphasizes accessibility and community participation, offering both free and ticketed events that invite locals and visitors to experience, create, and celebrate Squamish art together.

 Highlights:

-• Multi-week festival spanning late July to mid-August
+• Two-week festival spanning late July to early-August

-• Free art workshops including ceramics, printmaking, dance, and more
+• Low barrier ticketed arts workshops including ceramics, printmaking, dance, and more

-• Live music performances featuring local and regional artists
+• Free live music performances featuring local and regional artists

-• Sḵwx̱wú7mesh Nation cultural showcases and traditional performances
+• Sḵwx̱wú7mesh Úxwumixw cultural showcases and traditional performances

 • Artisan markets featuring local makers and craftspeople